Inez Milholland: Personal life

 Inez Milholland became the classic New Woman in the beginning of the 20th century.
 She loved the new dance crazes of the Turkey Trot and the Grizzly Bear and enjoyed traveling to Paris and buying Parisian couture gowns.
 Additionally, her views mirrored those of the New Woman when it came to sexual love.

 By the fall of 1909, Inez Milholland and Max Eastman became rising radical stars due to their handsome looks.
 Inez knew Max through his sister, Crystal Eastman, whom she met at socialist and suffrage rallies.
 Inez told Max that she loved him and tried to convince him to elope with her.
 When he finally reciprocated her love and agreed to marry her, their relationship fell apart.
 They both realized they could not be lovers, but they did remain close lifelong friends.

-In the same way that she fell fast in love with Eastman, soon after she began seeing the author John Fox, Jr. She told him she loved him but he didn't reciprocate right away.
+In the same way that she fell fast in love with Eastman, soon after she began seeing the author John Fox, Jr..
+She told him she loved him, but he didn't reciprocate right away.
 When he did tell her that he loved her, she was no longer interested.

 Suffrage poster depicting Milholland Boissevain dressed for the 1913 Woman Suffrage Procession in Washington, D.C.

-In July, 1913 while on a cruise to London, Milholland proposed to Eugen Jan Boissevain, a Dutchman she had known for about a month.
-The two were married on July 14 at the Kensington registry office which was as soon as they could after their arrival in London without consulting their families.
+In July 1913, while on a cruise to London, Milholland proposed to Eugen Jan Boissevain, a Dutchman she had known for about a month.
+The two were married on July 14 at the Kensington registry office, which was as soon as they could after they arrived in London without consulting their families.
 John Milholland was in New York at the time and heard about the marriage from the press.
 John insisted that the two get remarried in a church, but Inez refused.
 A complication arose when the couple returned to New York from London.
 Milholland was no longer an American citizen because the Expatriation Act of 1907 provided that if an American woman married a non-American, she took her husband's nationality.

 Milholland did not stop flirting with other men after her marriage and often wrote to Boissevain to tell him.
 Although Milholland adored children, the couple never had any of their own.